In parts of the Southern United States, okra is a food staple, like pizza in New York City or beef brisket in Texas.

 When you head out to pick up some fresh okra, look for bright green fruit pods that are less than 4 inches long, free from bruising, and firm to the touch.

 When you cut it, okra releases a sticky substance.
 It's key for thickening soups, gumbos, and stews.
 That stickiness can be a turnoff, though; some can't get past the idea that okra is "slimy."
-Quick-cooking or dry-cooking it can get rid of that.
+Quick-cooking or dry-cooking can get rid of that.
 Adding vinegar or other acidic ingredients (tomatoes, for example), can help, too.

 Okra can be prepared in a variety of ways, in many different dishes, or by itself.
-One healthy choice would be to light-fry it (without the breading and minus the bacon grease), or maybe sauté it with onions and tomatoes.
+One healthy choice would be to lightly fry it (without the breading and minus the bacon grease), or maybe sauté it with onions and tomatoes.
 You could also have it raw, pickled, roasted, or steamed.

 Some say that drinking "okra water" (cutting up pieces of okra, setting it in water overnight, and drinking it in the morning) can help people with diabetes lower their blood sugar.
 We need more research on that.